 If you’re looking for the best outdoor things to do near Boone, North Carolina, we’ve got you covered.
-Boone is known for beautiful views, fun attractions and plenty of fun things to do like hiking or scenic drives.
+Boone is known for beautiful views on the nearby Blue Ridge Parkway, fun attractions like Tweetsie Railroad, and plenty of fun things to do suck as hiking at Moses Cone Memorial Park or scenic drives along the Linn Cove Viaduct.

 James Richardson shares his tips for outdoor things to do near Boone.
 This could be a fun addition to your next boomer road trip in North Carolina.
 After visiting the Biltmore House in Asheville, head north for some mountain fun.